← All workflows

 What types of conflicts does the report identify?

-CaseMark identifies direct current-client conflicts, former-client duty conflicts, positional inconsistencies, imputed conflicts, and prospective-client issues.
-Each hit is classified as a non-waivable barrier, waivable with informed consent, or no impediment.
+CaseMark classifies every conflict hit into five categories: direct current-client conflicts, former-client duty conflicts, positional inconsistencies, imputed conflicts, and prospective-client issues.
+Each is assessed as non-waivable, waivable with informed consent, or no impediment.

 Can I customize the firm policy thresholds used in the analysis?

 Absolutely.
-You provide your firm's minimum merit standards, minimum projected case value, conflict tolerance levels, and preferred fee model.
-CaseMark incorporates these thresholds directly into the accept-or-decline recommendation.
+You provide your firm's minimum merit standards, minimum projected case value, conflict tolerance levels, and preferred fee model so the memo reflects your specific acceptance criteria.

-CaseMark's analysis uses the ABA Model Rules 1.7, 1.9, 1.10, and 1.18 as a baseline framework and flags where governing-jurisdiction equivalents may differ.
-All outputs should be verified against your jurisdiction's specific rules.
+The report uses ABA Model Rules 1.7, 1.9, 1.10, and 1.18 as the baseline framework and flags where governing-jurisdiction equivalents may differ, so attorneys can verify against local rules.

 Who should review the final memo before acting on it?

-CaseMark generates a partner-ready draft, but the memo is designed for human review.
-A supervising partner or ethics counsel should verify conflict classifications, legal conclusions, and the accept-or-decline recommendation before any engagement decision is made.
+CaseMark generates a draft for partner-level review.
+A supervising attorney should verify all conflict findings, legal conclusions, and the accept-or-decline recommendation before any engagement decision is made.

 Related